 Now let’s say you want to see what the value of the digital currency is.

-• You can view your digital currency assets with pricing through the Preferred Trust Company online account portal.
+• You can view your digital currency assets with pricing through the Preferred Trust online account portal.
 The value of the digital assets are updated each evening, excluding weekends.

-• Should you want to view your digital currency on the blockchain, Preferred Trust Company provides you with your unique wallet address upon the completion of your purchase.
+• Should you want to view your digital currency on the blockchain, Preferred Trust provides you with your unique wallet address upon the completion of your purchase.
 Your wallet is viewable through any blockchain explorer.

 Below is an example of the information you will see through the online account portal.